thosgood/this-weeks-finds/markdown/151-200/week167.md

 So far, nobody has seen quantum gravity effects this way.

-Okay\... let me wrap things up with a word about Martin Bojowald\'s work on quantum cosmology.
+Okay... let me wrap things up with a word about Martin Bojowald's work on quantum cosmology.
 I listed his papers in
-\"[week165](week165.html)\", but didn\'t get around to discussing them.
+["Week 165"](#week165), but didn't get around to discussing them.

-From an outsider\'s viewpoint, the exciting thing about this work is that it uses loop quantum gravity to study what happened before the big bang.
+From an outsider's viewpoint, the exciting thing about this work is that it uses loop quantum gravity to study what happened before the big bang.
 And the answer is simple: there was a big crunch!
 In other words, Bojowald can extrapolate the quantum version of the big bang cosmology